deepset-ai/haystack/proposals/text/5540-llm-support-2.0.md

 # Alternatives

-1. Porting the existing `PromptNode` to v2: would be a massive effort and make v2 inherit some design decision that, with time, proved unnecessary and/or clumsy to use, like the “hiding” of invocation layer that makes it quite hard for external contributors to add support for other LLMs to `PromptNode`, or it’s imperfect layer selection algorithm.
+1. Porting the existing `PromptNode` to Haystack 2.0: would be a massive effort and make the new version inherit some design decision that, with time, proved unnecessary and/or clumsy to use, like the “hiding” of invocation layer that makes it quite hard for external contributors to add support for other LLMs to `PromptNode`, or it’s imperfect layer selection algorithm.

 # Adoption strategy